SeanPesce/JSRETK/README.md

 ## Overview

 NodeJS scripts for analyzing (minified/obfuscated) JavaScript.
-All tools support processing of local files or remote files via HTTP(S) URL.
+All tools support processing of local files, remote files via HTTP(S) URL, or data from standard input.

 These tools are still under heavy development, so ideas and contributions are welcome.